 do not actuarially adjust the amount added, even if you need to actuarially adjust other elements of the CARE pension.
 You consider actuarial adjustments in the underpin calculation when adjusting the provisional amounts

 revalue the final guarantee amount in the same way as you revalue the rest of the balance in the account.
-For the purposes of the Pensions (Increase) Act 1971, the beginning date for the guarantee amount is the same as for the rest of the CARE balance (ie day after last day of active membership).
+For the purposes of the Pensions (Increase) Act 1971, the beginning date for the guarantee amount is the same as for the rest of the CARE balance (ie day the reduced hours / grade post began).

 Final underpin date 2